traceforce/terraform-provider-traceforce/docs/resources/project.md

 ### Required

 - `cloud_provider` (String) Cloud provider for the project.
-Valid values: AWS, GCP, Azure.
+Valid values: aws, gcp, azure.
 - `name` (String) Name of the project.
 This value must be unique.
 - `native_id` (String) Native ID of the cloud project.
 For example, an AWS account ID, an Azure subscription ID, a GCP project ID, etc.
 - `type` (String) Type of project.
-Valid values: Customer Managed, TraceForce Managed.
+Valid values: customer_managed, traceforce_managed.

 ### Read-Only

 - `created_at` (String) Date and time the project was created
 - `id` (String) System generated ID of the project
 - `status` (String) Status of the project.
-Valid values: Pending, Disconnected, Connected.
+Valid values: pending, disconnected, connected.
 - `updated_at` (String) Date and time the project was last updated